MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/4-exercise.md

 ![Screenshot displaying the new Azure Pipeline run.](../media/4-pipelinerun.png)

 > [!TIP]
 > Check your email.
 You might have already received a build notification with the results of your run.
-You can use these notifications to let your team members know when builds complete, and whether each build passed or failed.
+You can use these notifications to know whether each build passes or fails.

 ::: zone-end